inferno-framework/inferno-framework.github.io/docs/writing-tests/making-requests.md

 For more details on these methods, see the [HTTP Client API documentation](/inferno-core/docs/Inferno/DSL/HTTPClient.html).
-If you need to make other types of http requests, [contact the Inferno team](/inferno-core/#contact-the-inferno-team) so we can prioritize adding them.
+If you need to make other types of HTTP requests, [contact the Inferno team](/about/who.html) so we can prioritize adding them.